timosarkka/timosarkka/README.md

 ### Data Engineer | Certified Project Management Professional (PMP)

 I've spent over a decade managing industrial projects for large Finnish companies like KONE, Metso, and VR.
 Recently, I took a different route in my career and decided to focus on data engineering.
-Currently, I'm building data pipelines with tools like Azure Functions, Snowflake and Matillion ETL.
+Currently, I'm building data pipelines with tools like Azure, Snowflake and Matillion ETL.
 On the visualization side, I'm mainly working with Power BI.

 - 🔨 Working on: **Data Engineering**
 - 📘 Learning: **Snowflake SnowPro Core Certification**